grings/MemoryDLL/README.md

    - Add **MemoryDLL** to your project's `uses` section.
 This inclusion will make the **MemoryDLL** unit available for use in your application.
 Ensure that the path to the **MemoryDLL** source file is correctly configured in your project settings to avoid compilation errors.

 4. **Seamless Integration with Windows API Compatibility 🔄**
-   - The **MemoryDLL** unit allows for easy integration by providing `MemoryLoadLibrary` to load DLLs directly from memory.
+   - The **MemoryDLL** unit allows for easy integration by providing `LoadMemoryDLL` to load DLLs directly from memory.
 Once loaded, standard Windows API calls such as `FreeLibrary` and `GetProcAddress` can be used to manage the in-memory DLL as if it were loaded from the filesystem.
 This design ensures minimal changes to existing code, maintaining compatibility with Windows API conventions while enabling efficient in-memory DLL handling.

 5. **Test the Integration ✅**
    - It is recommended to thoroughly test your project after integrating **MemoryDLL** to ensure that all DLLs are being correctly loaded, utilized, and unloaded from memory.
 Given the in-memory nature of this library, testing will help identify any potential issues related to memory management or function resolution.
-   - Created/tested with Delphi 12.2, on Windows 11, 64-bit (version 23H2)
+   - Created/tested with Delphi 12.2, on Windows 11, 64-bit (version 24H2)

 ### 📖 Example Usage